sjanadri/code-test/README.md

     - Prevent savings accounts from ever having a negative balance

 ### Other considerations
-1. Feel free to make any changes you want as long as the existing tests are unaltered and continue to pass.
+1. Feel free to make any necessary changes.
+2. Retain the existing tests as much as possible.

 #
 ## Exercise 4 - Jet Engines